 - Government Decree on Auditing (1377/2015)

-- Decree of the Ministry of Employment and the Economy on Approval Requirements for Auditors (1442/2015)
+- Decree of the Ministry of Economic Affairs and Employment on Approval Requirements for Auditors (1442/2015)

 - Act on Annual Fees Charged by Auditors and Quality Control Fees (1512/2015)

 - Directive 2006/43/EC of the European Parliament and of the Council on statutory audits of annual accounts and consolidated accounts, amending Directives 78/660/EEC and 83/349/EEC and repealing Council Directive 84/253/EEC (eighth Company Law Directive, Statutory Audit Directive)